HomeTips & Hacks9 Tips For Preventing Phishing Attacks On Your Personal Data

 9 Tips For Preventing Phishing Attacks On Your Personal Data

-This post will reveal nine practical tips for preventing phishing attacks on your data.
+This post will reveal nine practical tips for protecting your data from phishing attacks.
 Read on!

 One of the biggest cybersecurity concerns that almost every IT professional harbours is: How do I stop cyber-attacks?

-Hackers rely majorly on phishing to break into a business network and steal data.
+Hackers rely heavily on phishing to gain unauthorized access to a business network and steal sensitive data.
 It is the most common and damaging type of cyber-attack.
-Due to no or low awareness of the telltale signs of phishing, hundreds of big and small businesses fall victim to it.
+Due to a lack of awareness of the telltale signs of phishing, hundreds of big and small businesses fall victim to it.

 According to findings, “Phishing attacks account for over 80% of reported security incidents.”

 It’s no secret that phishing attacks have become increasingly potent.
-On top of that, with COVID-19 causing organizations to move to remote work, the attacks have increased and impacted data privacy.
+Furthermore, with COVID-19 prompting organizations to transition to remote work, the number of attacks has increased, compromising data privacy.

 Fortunately, it is possible to identify and thwart phishing scams.

-This post presents nine IT security measures that will help you prevent phishing and keep your business assets and data safe.
+This post outlines nine IT security measures to help you prevent phishing and protect your business assets and data.

 READ ALSO: Data Security Protection Tips That Would Help Save Your Money